-If you are not satisfied with the quality of service or training being provided, and you think your training provider is breaching, or has breached, its legal requirements under (the NVETR Act); the first thing to do is to have your complaint investigated through your RTO’s internal complaints and appeals processes.
+If you are not satisfied with the quality of service or training being provided, and you think your training provider is breaching, or has breached, its legal requirements under National Vocational Education and Training Regulator Act 2011 (the NVETR Act); the first thing to do is to have your complaint investigated through your RTO’s internal complaints and appeals processes.

 Australian students (including permanent residents)